cecilkbm/cecilkbm/README.md

 I build and secure whatever needs building and securing.

-I'm equally comfortable automating infrastructure, writing low-level code, or building web applications.
+I'm equally comfortable automating infrastructure, writing code, or building web applications.
-I'm passionate about cybersecurity, infrastructure automation, and creating robust solutions that actually work in the real world.
+I'm passionate about technology and creating robust solutions that actually work in the real world.
-Currently balancing grad school, research, and my career.
-It's a wild ride but I love every minute of it!
+Currently balancing grad school, research, and career.

 I started my coding journey in 2009 with C as the first programming language I learned.